 So, what does ADHD look like in a teen girl with ADHD?

-Again, every person is different, but this is what ADHD can look like in teen girls:
+Again, every person is different, and I am not a medical professional, but this is what ADHD looks like in my teen girls and what it looked like when I was a teenager:

 - Trouble waking in the morning